Windhoek

 Windhoek: Namibia's Capital City

-Windhoek again began to grow and soon became the most important city in the colony with an influx of settlers arriving, buildings sprouting up and shops opening.
-The influence of this early time can still be seen in the architecture of some of Windhoek’s most prominent buildings.
-The perfect examples of this, are the three medieval style castles which were built and can still be seen today.
-The most famous of the three castles, the Heinitzburg is now an upmarket hotel with an excellent restaurant.
-After World War I, the South African national government was given the mandate to govern the territory by the then League of Nations.
-The South African government subsequently implemented their policy of apartheid and the struggle for independence and political rights for the local people intensified.
-In 1990, Namibia finally achieved its independence, multiparty democracy was installed and the new majority government implemented a policy of national reconciliation.
+The influence of this early period can still be seen in the architecture of some of Windhoek’s most prominent buildings.
+The perfect examples of this, are the three medieval-style castles, which were built and can still be seen today.
+The most famous of the three castles, the Heinitzburg, is now an upmarket hotel with an excellent restaurant.

-Accommodation in Windhoek ranges from lively backpackers and charming bed and breakfasts to luxurious hotels.
-There even is a vibey campsite with a beer garden in the city.
-On the cities outskirts you will find accommodation options which provide you with more of an ‘out-in-the-bush’ experience.
+On the city’s outskirts, you will find accommodation options which provide you with more of an ‘out-in-the-bush’ experience.
 This includes popular guest farms and lodges, both of which can provide you with your Windhoek safari encounters.

 Hosea Kutako International Airport